-I’ve only been to New York City once1 but this was pre 9/11 and so I was lucky enough to see the World Trade Center buildings while one still could.
+I’ve only been to New York City once1 but this was before the September 11th attacks and so I was lucky enough to see the World Trade Center buildings while one still could.

 Because of that trip though, the attacks on September 11, 2001 resonated on a more personal level.
 It was a place I had been inside.
 I didn’t know anyone that died but I know people that do.